sercaneraslan/grunt-github-pages-foldering/README.md

 # grunt-github-pages-foldering

-> This plugin is create folders recursively for Github URL paths.
+> This plugin is create folders recursively for Github Pages URL paths.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`